-Seaweed as a fertilizer has a lot going for it.
+Seaweed as an organic fertilizer has a lot going for it.
 It’s an abundant resource that washes up on beaches throughout the world.
 It can be dried for easier transport, or incorporated wet into compost.
 It’s also a good source of plant nutrients, such as nitrogen, phosphorus, potassium, calcium and magnesium.

 Seaweed has a rough, fibrous texture, making it an effective soil conditioner.
 It improves soil drainage and aeration when added to compost or tilled directly into the soil.
 Seaweed has a neutral to slightly alkaline pH and can help neutralize acidic soil — a good thing for seaside gardens, which are often acidic.

 Most beachcombers look for sea shells, but collecting seaweed instead not only provides a free source of fertilizer, but also cleans up beaches, making them more appealing for recreation.
 Take a few big buckets when you visit the beach to store the seaweed.
 Both brown and green types of seaweed are suitable for fertilizer.
 Ask the local parks and recreation office, though, before harvesting seaweed from a protected beach.

 Spread the seaweed in a thin layer and wash it thoroughly with fresh water to remove salts, or spread it on a hard surface and allow summer rains to leach the salt out.
 Putting it in a rain barrel serves the same purpose.
 Do not use fresh seaweed without washing it!
 The salt in it will burn or kill your plants.